 \\ Homologation course for students with a Bachelor's degree Computer Science

-&lt;sup>10 Students doing the specialisation Control can opt to take 10 EC of Control specialisation courses instead of the CE Integration set CESE4035, CSES4040.
+&lt;sup>9 Students taking 15EC in the specialisation Control can opt to take an additional 10 EC of Control specialisation courses instead of the CE Integration set CESE4035, CSES4040.

 2. Compulsory integration set courses